Master of Business Administration - MBA

 - the credits were earned with a grade of B or better

-- the credits were earned within the past five years
+- the credits were earned within the past seven years

 Students work with an academic advisor (MBA faculty member) to chart their academic progress and find answers to program-related questions.